 Not just any relish mind you but Ritter’s Green Tomato Relish!

-Every so often, I get a request for this taste bud flashback to his favorite childhood meal.
+Every so often, I get a request from the DH for this taste bud flashback to his favorite childhood meal.

 As you can see in the photo below, it is listed specifically by name in my mother in law’s original recipe.